Roadmap Step 3

 Government Covid Guidelines – Step 3

-The Monday Night Club is a community support group and has an exemption to meet in groups of up to 30 people, not including staff.
-Step 3 allows indoor entertainment venues, such as cinemas, and adult exercise classes to take place.
+The Monday Night Club is a community support group and has had an exemption to meet in groups of up to 30 people, not including staff.
+Step 3 allowed indoor entertainment venues, such as cinemas, and adult exercise classes to take place.
 (There has always been an exemption for disabled sport.)
-During May and June we will be enjoying keep fit and yoga sessions, film nights and continuing with our Drumlove music therapy sessions.
+During May and June we enjoyed keep fit and yoga sessions, film nights and continued with our Drumlove music therapy sessions.

 We keep you safe by having a limited number of people, sanitising hands, and wearing masks.
 We will keep 2 metres apart from each other (unless we are from the same household or bubble).
 The Henry Sandon Hall is a large, high-ceilinged, airy, well-ventilated room and the Courtyard has plenty of seating and is ideal for socialising in the fresh air.

-We hope that all our members will soon be vaccinated against Covid-19 and we are looking forward to Step 4 when we will be able to start singing and dancing again!
+We hope that all our members will soon be vaccinated against Covid-19 (this might be a condition of entry) and we are looking forward to singing and dancing again!